Blount County Community Information

 Blount County's first lumber mill was recorded in 1788.
 Lumber was the first principal industry of the county, only to be replaced by aluminum when Alcoa established its Tennessee operation in 1912.
 There are now over 70 manufacturing plants in the county.

-Nestled in the Foothills of the Great Smoky Mountains is one of the oldest counties in Tennessee.
-Blount County covers 584 square miles in the extreme eastern portion of Tennessee, including miles of beautifully wooded rolling hills, sky-blue lakes and scenic mountains.
+Nestled in the Foothills of the Great Smoky Mountains, Blount County is one of the oldest counties in Tennessee.
+The county covers 584 square miles in the extreme eastern portion of Tennessee, including miles of beautifully wooded rolling hills, sky-blue lakes and scenic mountains.

 Blount County is one of the fastest growing counties in Tennessee, increasing its population by 22 percent from 1970 to 1980, with an additional increase of 10.5 percent from 1980 to 1990.
-With a total population of more than 100,000 people.
-Maryville consists of 19,935 residents and 6,580 reside in Alcoa.
+With a total population of near 125,000 people.
+Maryville consists of 28,000 residents and 8,500 reside in Alcoa.

 The people in Blount County live better and not only because of the scenery.
 The cost of living is 24 percent less than in America' top five cities and four percent below the national average.
 Dollars are stretched to cover things that might only be a dream in other cities.